Serving Families across Dallas, Texas

-Memory care for seniors sometimes called Alzheimer's care provides housing and 24-hour care for seniors with Alzheimer's and other forms of dementia.
+Memory care for seniors sometimes called Alzheimer's care provides housing and 24-hour care for the elderly with Alzheimer's and other forms of dementia.

 We have specifically designed a support system to provide quality senior care for your loved one with memory loss and other cognitive needs.

 We maintain a low resident-to-staff ratio (4:1) at our residential care homes.
-This makes providing individualized senior care and memory care easier.
+This makes providing individualized senior care and memory care for the elderly easier.
 Memory care plans are created specifically for each resident.

 Caring for a loved one with memory loss can be overwhelming.